samcottle/freecodecamp/notes/javascript.md

 This takes `["John", 23]` out of the array and stores it as a variable called `removedFromMyArray`.

 ## Working with functions
 *Functions* are used for dividing up code into usable parts.
+You can spot a function because of the `()`s at the end, followed by the `{}`s.
+Whatever is stored in the `{}`s is *called* (also referred to as *invoked*) when when you use the function.
 Basic example for storing a function:
 ```
 function functionName() {
   console.log("Hello World");
 }
 ```
-And then to use, or *invoke* it:
+And then to use, or *invoke*/*call* it:
 ```
 functionName(); // This would print "Hello World" in the console.
 ```
 ### Using parameters / arguments
 *Parameters* are variables that act as placeholders for values you want to input to a function when it is called.
-The act of inputting is also referred to as "passing", and the act of calling a function is known as an "argument".
+The act of inputting is also referred to as *passing*, and the act of calling a function is known as an *argument*.
 Example:
 ```
 function testFun(param1, param2) {